 Which programme to apply for?

 Separate programmes are run for medical and non-medical work experience with different application forms and application processes.
 Please read carefully the information on both the medical and non-medical work experience pages.
-Medical work experience is only available to students over 16 years old and a minimum age restriction of 17 is applied to Accident and Emergency, Theatres and The Children’s and Maternity Units.
-Placements are not offered in the mortuary.
+Medical work experience is only available to students over 16 years old with confirmed GCSE results.

 We are also happy to consider work experience requests from students undertaking a course not directly related to healthcare.
 For example, the video below shows a group of Year 2 media students from Craven College filming with our therapy teams and created the following videos: